Conviction (The Crimson Armada album)

 Conviction is the second and final studio album by American heavy metal band The Crimson Armada.
-The album was released on June 21, 2011, through Artery Recordings.
-It is the only one of their releases to include clean vocals.
-It is the only album to feature vocalist/guitarist Brandon McMaster.
+The album was released on June 21, 2011.
+It is the band's first (and only) release through Artery Recordings.
+It is also the band's only album to feature clean vocals, and the band's album to feature vocalist/guitarist Brandon McMaster.
+Conviction would be The Crimson Armada's final release prior to their breakup in 2012.